 The rye bread and blackcurrant cake was surprisingly light given the ingredients used.
 It was also nicely chewy.
 All by itself it would be a good cake, but the added jam, cream and chocolate changed it into a bit of a marvel.
-The slight heat coming from the chillies in the jam was cooled by the cream and the chocolate added a little sophistication.
+The cream cooled the slight heat coming from the chillies in the jam and the chocolate added a little sophistication.
 Rich, indulgent but also quite simple, this was even better than I was hoping.
 Now I know I can use rye bread to make cakes, I’ll no longer have those annoying bits of stale bread left at the end of the loaf.

 This Scandinavian chocolate cake, otherwise known as Brødtort, comes from a region in Denmark where the tradition of cake tables almost puts our Clandestine Cake Club to shame.
 Invitees are expected to try a bit of every cake at a buffet consisting of at least twenty cakes.
 I think my record is about nine at one of our CCC gatherings and that was quite tough going.

 - 100 g rye bread I used my own rye sourdough which also contains various seeds

 - 4 large eggs I used duck eggs